AppliedStat/AppliedStat.github.io/_pages/R.md

 Current Position
 ======
 * Director of Applied Statistics Laboratory
-* rofessor of Industrial Engineering at Pusan National University
+* Professor of Industrial Engineering at Pusan National University